 In 2002, there was a strategic decision taken by government to set up an independent Institute to accredit the prestigious Blue Badge and the Institute of Tourist Guiding was born: http://www.itg.org.uk/.
-At that time the Scottish Tourist Board opted to stay involved in guide training, and after a process of negotiation to ensure that the training for the Blue Badge was of a comparable standard, Scotland set up their own Blue Badge Training.
-Guides in Northern Ireland, Wales, England, Isle of Man and Channel Islands became accredited via the Institute of Tourist Guiding.
+At that time the Scottish and Welsh Tourist Board opted to stay involved in guide training, and after a process of negotiation to ensure that the training for the Blue Badge was of a comparable standard, both set up their own Blue Badge Training.
+Guides in Northern Ireland, England, the Isle of Man and the Channel Islands became accredited via the Institute of Tourist Guiding.

 The Blue Badge Course has been delivered serval times since the early nineties.
-In 2016-2017 NITGA for the first time in its history delivered the qualification and in June 2017 32 new Blue Badge Guides qualified.
+In 2016-2017 NITGA for the first time in its history delivered the qualification and 36 new Blue Badge Guides qualified.

 Irish National and Regional Badge training was delivered by Fáilte Ireland until 2015 and by Regional Colleges since.